 Commercial entities have an interest in the commodity itself due to the particular business they are in.
 For example, an oil refinery not only needs actual crude oil but also has a stake in the future price of oil.
 This is the basic feedstock for all of the refined products they produce, and therefore, their profitability is impacted by the purchase price of crude.

-In addition, refiners sell products such as gasoline and heating oil,both of which are traded in the financial markets.
-So, the refiner’s profit, or “spread,” is dependent on the feedstock price for crude and the market price for what it produces.
+In addition, refiners sell products such as gasoline and heating oil, both of which are traded in the financial markets.
+So, the refiner’s profit, is also dependent on the feedstock price for crude and the market price for what it produces.

 On the other hand, exploration and production companies need to know the future market price for the crude oil they will extract from their wells.